ibm-cloud-docs/databases-for-elasticsearch/enterprise-search-tutorial.md

 Log in at this URL with the username and password you supplied above.

-Once logged in, you can configure Enterprise Search by visiting
+Once logged in, you can configure Enterprise Search by visiting the following URL.

 ```sh
 https://kibana-app.1dqmr45rt678g05.eu-gb.codeengine.appdomain.cloud/app/enterprise_search/app_search/engines
 ```

 You can find more information on the many features of Enterprise search on the [Elastic website](https://www.elastic.co/guide/en/enterprise-search/current/start.html).

 The output of the previous step also contains the URL of the Elasticsearch deployment itself, which can be used to connect it to [WatsonX Assistant](https://www.ibm.com/products/watsonx-assistant) or other applications.